 And it started on time.

 The show was amazing.
 Stunning.
 Wonderful.
 The cast is new (the original cast’s contracts ran out in the summer).
-But since I’ve sang along to the soundtrack so many times, it was fun comparing the original cast’s choices with the current group of performers.
+But since I’ve sung along to the soundtrack so many times, it was fun comparing the original cast’s choices with the current group of performers.
 There were even a couple I liked better than the originals (though I wouldn’t tell them to their faces).

 For those who don’t know, the show Hamilton is based on the life of America’s first treasury secretary Alexander Hamilton.
-It sounds so weird, until you see the show or listen to the soundtrack.
+It sounds so weird until you see the show or listen to the soundtrack.
 Afterwards, you kind of can’t believe that it hadn’t been done before.
 Lin Manuel Miranda is a genius who makes it look easy.
-Only a genius would read a thick, historical biography and turn it into a hip hop musical.
+Only a genius would read a thick, historical biography and turn it into a hip-hop musical.
 Lafayette raps in French.
 Thomas Jefferson is a jerk.
 One of the songs is inspired by Destiny’s Child.
 It’s so crazy good.

 And now that the show is going to be playing in different cities over the next few years, you won’t have to trek to NYC to see it.

-Crying tally: once in the first half, and then basically from the beginning of Eliza’s solo Burn straight through to the end of show.
+Crying tally: once in the first half, and then basically from the beginning of Eliza’s solo Burn straight through to the end of the show.
 Not pretty crying either, just ugly, makeup-ruining sobs.
 Ah, the theater.